 Although the Syrian Hamster looks very cuddly, he does not always like to be cuddled and is especially scared in the beginning to be picked up.
 Because the animals cannot see depth and can run off your hand if startled, it is important when children handle the animals that there is always a parent present who can help and support.

 A new resident should be approached calmly, especially at first.
 The animal must first become familiar with its own enclosure, feel safe in it before it dares to approach people.
 Of course there are also daredevils who immediately walk up to you and are social, but most hamsters are a bit shy the first time.
 Give the animal time and try to make contact calmly by talking to the hamster.
 Handing over some treats often also works well to gain the trust of the animals.

 Housing of the Syrian Hamster

 Golden hamsters need a spacious enclosure of at least 100 x 50 cm ( LICG ).
 A good stay gives the animals the opportunity to dig.
 Hamsters build beautiful tunnels in the wild and they would like to continue to do so in captivity.
 A castle in the wild is at a depth of at least 1 to 2 meters and is about 1 meter long.
 The depth of the castle depends on the ambient temperature.
 When the temperature rises, the hamster digs deeper underground to reach the cool earth, a kind of natural air conditioning.

-Hamsterscaping is therefore very nice for Syrian Hamsters
+Hamsterscaping is therefore great fun for Syrian Hamsters.

 At our house this translates into a spacious stay with digging possibilities!
 A terrarium is the best choice because of its closed nature.
 It is important that a terrarium allows good ventilation, so preferably has two grids (top and bottom).
 This is especially important in summer when temperatures rise above 25°C.